 Let’s Have a Bonfire at Shoreline Park!

-We go south, passing the Shelter Island boat launch; we reach the four fire-rings situated on the sandy beach.
+We go south, passing the Shelter Island boat launch; we reach the four fire-rings on the sandy beach.
 It would be so cool to have a bonfire over here!

 The Shelter Island Pier- A Closer Look

 The Shelter Island Pier is one of the busiest piers in San Diego Bay, and it is a crazy mess on the weekends, in which every inch of space available is taken.
-The pier is situated 200 feet offshore, is made of wood, T-shaped, and measuring 500 feet long.
+The pier is situated 200 feet offshore, is made of wood, T-shaped, and measures 500 feet long.
 The underwater environment is a mixture of mud, sand, eelgrass, and rocks.